-Grazing animal caregivers daily, between 10 a.m. and 2 p.m. year-round.
+Grazing animal caregivers weekdays, between 10 a.m. and 2 p.m. year-round.
 Must be at least 16 years of age.
 Able to work alone once trained.
 Safety conscientious, previous experience with farm animals helpful.
 Can be labor-intensive.
 Minimum two hours per work shift.
 Opportunity to advance to larger and more exotic animal husbandry care.

-Reptile caregivers daily, between 8:00 a.m. and 3 p.m. year-round.
+Reptile caregivers weekdays 8:00 a.m. and 3 p.m. year-round.
 Must be at least 16 years of age.
 Able to work alone once trained.
 Safety conscientious, healthy respect, but not fearful of snakes; great attention to detail and housekeeping; Minimum of two hours per work shift.
 Opportunity to advance to larger and more exotic animal husbandry care.